TryHackMe: Common Linux Privesc – Walkthrough

 There are two main types of privilege escalation:

-- Vertical privilege escalation (privilege elevation): This means you take over a user account with higher privileges or access than you, from a existing account.
-For local privilege escalation attacks this might mean hijacking an account with administrator privileges or root privileges.
+• Vertical privilege escalation (privilege elevation): This means you take over a user account with higher privileges or access than you, from an existing account.
+For local privilege escalation attacks, this might mean hijacking an account with administrator privileges or root privileges.

 Questions